Nizhny Tagil State Socio-Pedagogical Institute: History

 On 11 August 1952, by the Decree of the Council of Ministers of the USSR No. 3692 and the order of the USSR Ministry of Higher and Secondary Specialized Education, the Nizhny Tagil Teachers' Institute was reorganized into the Nizhny Tagil State Pedagogical Institute, which became a higher educational institution.
 M. M. Kozhevnikov was appointed the first rector.
 The structure of the Institute consisted of two faculties: Physics and Mathematics and Russian Language and Literature and seven general institute departments: Physics, Mathematics, Pedagogy and Psychology, Geography, Natural Science, Fundamentals of Marxism–Leninism, Russian Language and Literature.
 In 1953, the Faculty of Chemistry and Biology was established, in 1959, the Engineering-Pedagogical and Artistic-Graphic Faculty were established within the structure of the Institute, with a five-year training period.
 In the same year, four more general institute departments were created: pedagogy, philosophy, foreign languages and physical education.
 On April 9, 1966, by the decision of the Ministry of Education of the RSFSR, the institute was assigned the second qualification category.
 Since 1979, the structure of the institute consisted of seven faculties: history, foreign languages, industrial-pedagogical, artistic-graphic, physical-mathematical, chemical-biological and Russian language and literature, as well as twenty-three general institute departments.
 The teaching staff of the institute included 257 teachers, 2400 people studied in the day department, 1575 people in the correspondence department, 115 people in the preparatory department.
 In 1988, V. I. Smirnov was elected the new rector.
 In 1989, the faculty of pre-university training and vocational guidance was established at the institute, and in 1991, the Nizhny Tagil secondary specialized school No. 75 was established as the training base of the institute. personnel in ten specialties.

 On 1 August 2003, by order of the Ministry of Education and Science of the Russian Federation No. 3226, the Nizhny Tagil State Pedagogical Institute was renamed the Nizhny Tagil State Social and Pedagogical Academy.
 Postgraduate and master's programs were created in the academy, the structure of the academy included thirteen faculties and four institutes that trained teachers in thirty-one specialties.
 The total number of full-time and part-time students was 5880 people.
 The Academy founded the only specialized periodical scientific and pedagogical "Historical and Pedagogical Journal" in the Russian Federation.

 On 28 August 2013, by Order of the Ministry of Education and Science of the Russian Federation No. 1002, the Nizhny Tagil State Socio-Pedagogical Academy was reorganized into the Nizhny Tagil State Socio-Pedagogical Institute by merging with the Russian State Vocational Pedagogical University.
 The structure of the institute consists of six faculties and nine general institute departments.
 From 1939 to 2019, the institute graduated about 54179 teaching staff, of which: from 1939 to 1953 - 1571, from 1954 to 2002 - 27606, from 2003 to 2014 - 22546, from 2015 to 2019 - 2456 people.

+On 2 April 2025 the institute was reorganized into a branch of Ural State Pedagogical University.